-6 Capacity Building Programme on Water Integrity
+6 Water Integrity Capacity Building Programme in MENA

-The Project was implemented over four years (2013-2017) by the Stockholm International Water Institute (SIWI) and GWP-Med.
+The Project was implemented over four years (2014-2017) by the Stockholm International Water Institute (SIWI) and GWP-Med.
 The project's overall objective is to help improve quality of life in the MENA region through the implementation of integrated, equitable and sustainable water resource management.